Song of the Woods

 Jewelweed – Impatiens Capensis: Edible & Medicinal Uses of the Snappiest Wild Plant

-In Ojibwe, omakakiibag sometimes refers to Jewelweed, the snappiest edible and medicinal herb.
+Jewelweed (Impatiens capensis) is a snappy edible and medicinal herb, known for its exploding seedpods.
 It’s handy to have around if you like clumsily rooting through wild plants like me, and end up grazing yourself with stinging nettle or worse – poison ivy.
-Jewelweed is so named because of the way the dew beads on it.
-Sometimes …
+Jewelweed is so named because of the way the dew beads on …

 Read more